 Effects of experimental warming on C allocation

 Experimental warming strongly affected several aspects of tree C allocation.
 Warming increased the fractional partitioning of GPP to aboveground uses, including growth and respiration, at the expense of C partitioning belowground.
 This observation is consistent with some soil warming experiments (e.g., Melillo et al., 2002, 2011) that attributed this effect to a warming-induced stimulation of soil nutrient availability, such that trees did not “need” to allocate as much C belowground on nutrient acquisition.
 Such a mechanism may have been at play here, although we cannot test this directly.
-However it is also possible that experimental warming directly stimulated the activity of meristems aboveground, such that a smaller remainder of fixed C was available for transport and use belowground.
+However, it is also possible that experimental warming directly stimulated the activity of meristems aboveground, such that a smaller remainder of fixed C was available for transport and use belowground.
 Such a mechanism would imply an aboveground priority in tree C allocation, consistent with previous work on forest C budgets and elevated atmospheric CO2 treatments (Palmroth et al., 2006).
 This mechanism also makes sense given the structural arrangement of tree phloem, as aboveground tissues have the opportunity to remove sucrose from the phloem before belowground tissues (Lemoine et al., 2013; Furze et al., 2018).
-However we note that the mechanisms regarding soil nutrient availability and aboveground metabolic activity are not mutually exclusive.
+However, we note that the mechanisms regarding soil nutrient availability and aboveground metabolic activity are not mutually exclusive.
 For example, enhanced N supply from soil N mineralization may have enabled the increased aboveground metabolism in the warmed treatment, which may have resulted in the larger consumption of GPP aboveground in the warmed relative to the ambient treatment.

 We previously demonstrated that aboveground autotrophic respiration acclimated nearly homeostatically to experimental warming in this experiment, both at the leaf-scale (Aspinwall et al., 2016) and at the whole-crown scale (Drake et al., 2016b).
 As such, the demonstration that warming increased Ra (Fig. 5) may appear contradictory.
 We emphasize that our previous presentations of autotrophic respiration were expressed per unit leaf area (Drake et al., 2016b; Aspinwall et al., 2016), while the current study did not normalize the fluxes by tree size or total crown leaf area (Fig. 5c).
 Experimental warming increased Ra primarily by increasing growth and tree size early in the experiment.
 Furthermore, the common relationship between relative growth rate and Ra per unit tree mass for the ambient and warmed treatment is indicative of homeostatic acclimation of maintenance respiration in this experiment (Fig. 7).
 The stimulation of whole-crown Ra by warming was primarily attributable to an increase in respiration to support growth.
-Thus, we suggest that this study is in agreement with previous published work from this experiment (Drake et al., 2016b; Aspinwall et al., 2016), where homeostatic acclimation of respiration to experimental warming prevented a warming-induced increased in maintenance respiration, while a warming effect on growth stimulated growth respiration and increased whole-crown Ra.
+Thus, we suggest that this study is in agreement with previous published work from this experiment (Drake et al., 2016b; Aspinwall et al., 2016), where homeostatic acclimation of respiration to experimental warming prevented a warming-induced increase in maintenance respiration, while a warming effect on growth stimulated growth respiration and increased whole-crown Ra.